rayx0106/BCB546X-Fall2019_fasta-furious/McCarthy_AJ_Lindsay_JA_2013.md

 The sequence of Staphylococcal superantigen-like (ssl) genes was identified firstly by using a BLAST search to identify ssl gene regions, and then secondly by comparing genomes or contigs against the MSSA476 genome, that carries all 14 ssl genes, using the online Artemis comparison tool

 Sequences of genes were subsequently aligned using the ClustalW alignment and then edited by hand (Hall, 1999).
 The MSSA476 genome possess all core variable genes studied and was therefore used as a reference genome to assign allelic variants.
-Individual gene sequences from remaining genomes were compared against the MSSA476 gene sequence for SNPs and inserts and/or deletions (InDels).
+Individual gene sequences from the remaining genomes were compared against the MSSA476 gene sequence for SNPs and inserts and/or deletions (InDels).
 Each gene amino acid sequence was compared to the reference and all other sequences of that gene, and identified as variant if it was less than 80% or 90% homologous.
 Variants using the 90% cut-off are reported.

 ## Technical details